Kostr/UEFI-Lessons/Lessons/Lesson_68/README.md

 >00000109: 29 02
 ```

-If the data array has a size lower than amount of available option, everything would compile, but in the HII, you would see only the first `array size` options.
+If the data array has a size lower than amount of available options, everything would compile, but in the HII, you would see only the first `array size` options.
 For example `UINT8 OrderedListValue[2]` would result to:

 ![Orderedlistr5](Orderedlist5.png?raw=true "Orderedlist5")